 - Community is an important aspect of recovery.
 Each study will be led by a qualified leader who will facilitate and shepherd the group throughout the process.
 This gives participants the opportunity to learn from and be encouraged by others.
 These groups intentionally help each other process the homework and what transpired throughout the week by walking out the truths learned in each study.

-The level of commitment for completing a step study, as it is designed, requires an average of 7 hours per week as follows: 1 ½ hours for weekly small group meeting, 3-4 hours for homework (Bible study or writing assessments), and the remaining time is for meeting with your mentor and attending a weekly DNA group.
+The level of commitment for completing a step study, as it is designed, requires an average of 7 hours per week as follows: 1 ½ hours for weekly small group meetings, 3-4 hours for homework (Bible study or writing assessments), and the remaining time is for meeting with your mentor and attending a weekly DNA group.

 Victory nights are moments to come together and celebrate the transformation God has done in the lives of men and women who complete a step study.
 Testimonies are a wonderful way to hear about what the Lord has done in a person’s life.
 During victory nights anyone from our DNA groups or step studies are welcome to join us for a meal, a time of testimony, and time of celebration—praising God for the victory and freedom that’s found in Christ.